realopt/BlockDecomposition.jl/doc/source/quickstart.rst

 Get the solution
 ^^^^^^^^^^^^^^^^
 You can use methods provided by JuMP.
-BlockJuMP offers an additional method to get the disaggregated solution when the solver support column generation.

 Considering the cutting-stock problem solved with column generation, the solution given by JuMP is ::